Do you have a certification process?

 Denison does not have industry specific norms for several reasons.
 First, if the purpose is assessment and determining relative strengths and weaknesses to target for improvement, the standard benchmarks are the best to use.
 The reason is that an organization should compare itself to global best practices.
 Otherwise the organization runs the risk replicating the shortcomings of their particular industry.

 Second, our research shows that there is little difference between industries with respect to the presence of the 4 traits and 12 indices that make up the Denison model.
-Also, our global database drawn from over 5000 organizations is more precise than a smaller database containing only companies from a specific industry.
+Also, our global database (drawn from thousands of organizations) is more precise than a smaller database containing only companies from a specific industry.
 It is most important to focus on the results and patterns in the data as opposed to the makeup of the norms.

 Can we brand the survey with our organization's own brand image?